svlauer/example-sentences/README.md

 ## Basic Usage: Zero learning curve

 If you know how to use the `enumerate` environment LaTeX provides, you already know how to use `example_sentences`.
-All that changes for basic usage is that you use the `examples` environment instead of `enumerate`:
+All that changes is that you use the `examples` environment instead of `enumerate`:

 ```latex